ouspg/CompSec/Lab1_Network/README.md

 Site is hosted at **localhost:3000** and you are ready to go!

 All tasks are duable using your browsers developer tools.
 Tasks were tested and created using Firefox but other browsers should works just as well.

+### level 3 task

+Same as above and the following:

+* ```git clone https://github.com/VilleKemp/Muumitalo``` follow the instruction on the git page on how to start it

+* For the brute forcing task the tools vary depending on how you choose to do it.
+Read the isntructions and proceed to get the tools you want.
+There are some hints in the task instruction.

 ### Level 4 task